-Terminology and Language (Part 2)
+Language and Terminology (Part 2)

-After Part 1, which focused on language and different terminology around disability, the purpose of this activity is to practice the way to talk about disability in a respectful, rights-based and non-stigmatizing way.
-It will encourage participants to explore and reflect upon the connection between language and mindsets around disability and how that influences the way we go about finding solutions for barriers to inclusion.
+Part 1 of this activity focused on language and different terminology around disability.
+The purpose of this activity is to practice talking about disability in a respectful, rights-based and non-stigmatizing way.
+Participants will be encouraged to explore and reflect upon the connection between language and mindsets around disability and how that influences the way we go about finding solutions for barriers to inclusion.